 Receiving a certification for ISO 9001 informs your customers that your company is committed to providing enhanced customer satisfaction and meeting all applicable customer and regulatory requirements.
 In other words, it helps solidify your customers belief that you will get the job done right because you have instituted a quality management system that confirms you meet your obligations.
 ISO 9001 is a broad-based management system standard, and therefore can be applied to any manufacturing or service industry.
-The newest version of the internationally recognized standard, ISO 9001:2008 was published on November 15, 2008.
-The changes are minor in nature and address such issues as the need for clarification, greater consistency, resolution of perceived ambiguities, and improved compatibility with ISO 14001, which relates to environmental management systems (EMS).
+The newest version of the internationally recognized standard, ISO 9001:2015 was published September 15, 2015.

 These series of ISO standards deal primarily with environmental management systems.
 It prescribes controls for those activities that have an effect on the environment.
 These include the use of natural resources, handling and treatment of waste and energy consumption.
 When your company obtains an ISO 14000 registration, you are showing that you are committed to minimizing harmful effects on the environment through its activities (i.e. production, disposal, etc.) and to continually improve your environmental performance.
 If you are a supplier to automotive customers or exporting product to the European and/or Asian markets, then ISO 14000 registration is especially important to you.

 OHSAS 18001 is the latest certification specification for Occupational Health and Safety Management Systems.
 It is based on already published criteria such as BS 8800 and the Management Regulations 1992.
 OHSAS 18001 is an audit/certification specification, not a legislative requirement or a guide to implementation.